exoad/ansicolor/README.md

 jm_Ansi.make(myStr).append("Append this");
 ```

+> [!WARNING]
-> **Warning**: There are methods that block cascading if they are called.
+> There are methods that block cascading if they are called.
 Avoid methods that don't return `_ansi` unless absolutely necessary.

 #### Under the hood